2003 - Present

 Graduated Ph.D.
 Students

-Master's Papers at UNC
+Master's Theses and Papers

 2007.
 Synplicity Best Paper Awards for El-Araby, Esam; Taher, Mohamed; Abouellail, Mohamed; El-Ghazawi, Tarek; Newby, Gregory B. 2007.
 "Comparative Analysis of High Level Programming for Reconfigurable Computers: Methodology and Empirical Study."
-Proceedings of SPL2007 (Southern Programming Logic).
+Proceedings of SPL2007 (Southern Programming Languages).
 Mar del Plata, Argentina: February 26-28.
 Los Alamitos, California: IEEE.

 2002.
-The Stockholm Challenge Award for Project Gutenberg.
+The Stockholm Challenge Award, for Project Gutenberg.

 2001.
-The Tech Museum Awards Finalist.
+The Tech Museum Awards (finalist), for Project Gutenberg.

 CS 205, "Intermediate Programming."
 Using Perl for programming in text processing, Web-database integration, and other applications.